wcraigjones/sealed.fyi/README.md

 * WAF for rate limiting

 ## URL Structure
-sealed.fyi#aaaaaaaa.aa.aaaaaaaaaa
+sealed.fyi#aaaaaaaa.aaa.aaaaaaaaaa

-- 8 are id
+- 8 are id (6 bytes)
-- 2 meta (part of id)
+- 4 meta (3 bytes)
-- 10 are password (additional password may be required)
+- 8 are password (additional password may be required)

-10 setting bits
+12 setting bits
 0 burn on open
 1 try to burn on prompt
 2 burn on probe